How Often to Add Bacteria to Aquariums

 The necessity to add beneficial bacteria to a tank

-There are harmful waste from uneaten and excessive food, dead fish and rotted plants, fish feces, and other things in tanks.
+There is harmful waste from uneaten and excessive food, dead fish and rotting plants, fish feces, and other things in tanks.
 And the waste will cause a loss of appetite, swollen eyes, and other diseases.
-But the beneficial bacteria can convert the harmful waste to other substances, such as nitrites and nitrates, which are less harmful and will not be threats to fish.
+However, the beneficial bacteria can convert the harmful waste to other substances, such as nitrites and nitrates, which are less harmful and will not be threats to fish.

 • Good for fish flourishing